FrederikLeed/Go2Know/_posts/2023-03-07-Who did what when.md

 ## Then how do we find the data we need?

-Now this is not a post about how to ship security logs to your log-store.
-To get started, you can use [this](https://pixelrobots.co.uk/2019/07/query-active-directory-security-events-using-azure-log-analytics-on-the-cheap/) as a guide to quickly get security logs from domain controllers into a LogAnalytics workspace.
+Now this is not a post about how to ship security logs to your log store.
+To get started Log Analytics as log store, you can use [this](https://pixelrobots.co.uk/2019/07/query-active-directory-security-events-using-azure-log-analytics-on-the-cheap/) as a guide to quickly get security logs from domain controllers into a LogAnalytics workspace.

-> Other logs stores are fine, events are the same, query language will differ.
+> Other logs stores are fine, events are the same, but query language will differ.

-Here are some KQL hunting queries for the examples mentioned in commonchanges section.
-These queries are designed to work with Azure Sentinel, but you can adapt them to other platforms that support KQL.
+Here are some KQL hunting queries for the examples mentioned in common changes section.
+These queries are designed to work with Azure Log Analytics, but you can adapt them to other platforms that support KQL.
 You can use these queries to hunt for specific events in your logs and investigate potential security incidents.

 ### User Account Creation and Deletion